opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

-We see that memory is allocated as the application executes, reaching its peak in the calcGST() function; then the footprint drops as calcGST() completes its execution and all temporary buffers are freed.
+We see that memory is allocated as the application executes, reaching its peak in the calcGST() function; then the footprint drops as calcGST() complete its execution and all temporary buffers are freed.
 Massif reports us peak memory consumption of 7.6 MiB.

-Now let's have a look on the profile of G-API version:
+Now let's have a look at the profile of the G-API version:

 ![Memory profile: G-API port of Anisotropic Image Segmentation sample](pics/massif_export_gapi.png)